 An employee is likely to display creative behavior when intrinsically motivated.
 Accordingly, one of the prominent theories explaining the occurrence of creative behavior in organizations is the cognitive evaluation theory of intrinsic motivation (Amabile, 1996).
 This theory argues that competence and self-determination are innate to all people.
 Any contextual factor that affects one’s perceived capability or self-determination influences intrinsic motivation.

 Such factors either influence perceived self-determination via their “controlling” aspect or influence perceived competence via their “informational” aspect.
 The controlling aspect reduces employees’ self-determination by compelling them to believe or think in specific ways.
-When an event is experienced as “controlling” it elevates an exceptionally perceived locus of causality and weakens intrinsic motivation.
+When an event is experienced as “controlling,” it elevates an exceptionally perceived locus of causality and weakens intrinsic motivation.
 A psychological contract breach, for example, might signal to employees that they are not competent or cannot be trusted to handle tasks autonomously, thereby reducing intrinsic motivation (Srivastava & Yun, 2018).

 The feeling of violation engendered by a psychological contract breach affects employees’ perception of the job and impacts their level of effort (Cohen, 2015).
-This is because, according to the social exchange theory, the individual and workplace share obligations toward each other.
+This is because, according to social exchange theory, the individual and workplace share obligations toward each other.
 When employees feel that their organization does not fulfill the obligations of a psychological contract, they will react with anger and frustration.
 This affects their contributions.
-Thus, employees may engage in downward adjustments in discretionary actions such as creativity, as well as effort and motivation.
-(Bal, Chiaburu & Diaz, 2011; Ng et al., 2010; Niesen et al., 2018).
-On the other hand, fulfillment of psychological contract indirectly increases employee creativity through knowledge sharing (Jiang et al., 2022).
-Another study reports positive relationship between fulfillment of relational psychological contract and creativity (Phuong & Takahashi, 2021).
+Thus, employees may engage in downward adjustments in discretionary actions such as creativity, effort, and motivation.
+(Bal et al., 2011; Ng et al., 2010; Niesen et al., 2018).
+On the other hand, fulfillment of psychological contracts indirectly increases employee creativity through knowledge sharing (Jiang et al., 2022).
+Another study reports a positive relationship between the fulfillment of relational psychological contracts and creativity (Phuong & Takahashi, 2021).

 Hypothesis 5: Psychological contract breach is negatively related to creativity.